sttp-book/sttp-book/chapters/appendix/answers.md

 As you can see, the number of all possible mutants is quite significant (and too expensive to be used in practice).

+**Exercise 3.**

+Mutant created by mutation testing tool is an equivalent mutant, which means that it behaves exactly the same as our original method.
+With, properly written, test suite this mutant will not be killed.

+We should not count this (non-killed) mutant when calculating mutation score, as the purpose of mutation score is to see whether our test suite is able to catch mistakes made by changes in the behaviour of the method.
+Here this mutant behaves exactly the same (no change in the behaviour).

 ## Security testing